DMM Dragonfly Review

 Our Analysis and Test Results

 We consider the DMM Dragonfly to be very similar to, but to improve upon, the design approach used in the famous CCH Alien cams.
 Dave Waggoner invented and designed the original Alien cams, selling them for over 15 years through his company CCH (Colorado Custom Hardware).
 These cams quickly gained a cult following and were well-loved as one of the best small cams, in no small part due to their unique design.
 However, in the second half of the 2000's they were plagued by a recall and what seemed to be recurring reports of quality control issues, and then seemed to go out of business when Waggoner died in 2010.
 A scramble for the Alien design patents ensued, but surprisingly few viable spin-offs have made it to market.
-The FIXE Alien Revolution uses what seems to be original Alien design, and in our testing we found them to perform excellently.
+The FIXE Alien Revolution modifies and updates the original Alien design, and in our testing we found them to perform excellently.
 Totem made the Basics for a while, which offered a similar design, but they suffered a recall and production was permanently stopped.
-Kailas Nuco cams are made in China with what seemed to be similar design features, but lack the smallest and largest cam sizes.
+Kailas Nuco cams are made in China with what seem to be similar design features, but lack the smallest and largest cam sizes.
 With the Dragonfly, DMM becomes the fourth company since CCH to produce cams that embrace a similar design approach, and offer much of what we loved about the original CCH Aliens.
-We feel the Dragonfly is the highest quality and best small cam approach yet.
+We feel the Dragonfly is the highest quality and best small cam to use this design yet.